-Speech-Language Pathology Department Bachelor of Science (HEGIS 1220)
+Speech-Language Pathology Department

-Ketchum Hall 208 (716) 878-4412
+Bachelor of Science (HEGIS 1220) Ketchum Hall 208 (716) 878-4412

 The undergraduate program in speech-language pathology prepares students with a strong foundation in normal acquisition of speech, language, and hearing, and provides an introduction to the field of communication sciences and disorders.
 The undergraduate curriculum provides students with necessary prerequisite courses for graduate study.
 The master's degree is required for the initial teaching certificate, the license to practice speech-language pathology, and for the Certificate of Clinical Competence (CCC) awarded by the American Speech-Language Hearing Association, www.asha.org.
 The master's degree program in speech-language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association (ASHA).

 Admission Requirements: Undeclared, change of major and transfer students are eligible to apply for admission to the department as a junior.
 A minimum GPA of 3.0 is required for admission, no exceptions.

 Academic Performance Policy: Students who have a GPA of less than 3.0 in SLP-prefixed courses required for the major at the end of a semester will be placed on departmental probation.
 The student will then have one semester to raise their GPA to a 3.0 or greater in SLP-prefixed required courses or they will be dismissed from the department.

-Total Required Credit Hours in the Major 46 cr Nature and Needs of Individuals with Special Needs EXE 100 Community Service with Individuals with Special EXE 245 Needs Child Development and Education SPF 202 Educational Psychology: Elementary Education SPF 302 Clinical Phonetics SLP 302 Language Acquisition SLP 303 Anatomy and Physiology of Speech and Hearing SLP 304 Mechanisms Communication Disorders I SLP 305 Audiology SLP 314 Audiology Lab SLP 328 Language Acquisition Lab SLP 329 Aural Rehabilitation SLP 401 Communication Disorders II SLP 405 Language Diagnosis and Remediation SLP 411 Speech Acoustics and Perception SLP 412 Organization and Administration of School Speech SLP 424 and Language Programs Acoustics Lab SLP 428 Clinical Observation SLP 429 All College Electives 35-41 cr
+Total Required Credit Hours in the Major 46 c EXE 100 Nature and Needs of Individuals with Special Needs EXE 245 Community Service with Individuals with Special Needs SPF 202 Child Development and Education SPF 302 Educational Psychology: Elementary Education SLP 302 Clinical Phonetics SLP 303 Language Acquisition SLP 304 Anatomy and Physiology of Speech and Hearing Mechanisms

+SLP 314 Audiology

+SLP 328 Audiology Lab

+SLP 329 Language Acquisition Lab

+SLP 401 Aural Rehabilitation

+SLP 405 Communication Disorders II

+SLP 411 Language Diagnosis and Remediation

+SLP 412 Speech Acoustics and Perception

+SLP 424 Organization and Administration of School Speech

+and Language Programs

+SLP 428 Acoustics Lab

+SLP 429 Clinical Observation

+All College Elec etives 35-41 cr

-Recommended speech-language pathology electives:
+Recommen led speech-language pathology electives:

 PSY 306 Statistics in Psychological Research

 OR

 MAT 311 Introductory Probability and Statistics

-SLP 400 Language and Literacy for Speech-Language
+SLP 400 Language and Literacy for Speech-Language Pathologists

-Pathologists

-Total Required Credit Hours 120 cr